Cloak & Dagger

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Davey makes the active choice to investigate on his own when the killers come after him at his house.
 He realizes no adult will help him and he must become the spy he's always pretended to be.
 He enters the world of real espionage., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: The spies corner Davey and Kim at Alamo Tower.
+Notably, this crucial beat False defeat: The spies corner Davey and Kim at Alamo Tower.
 Davey realizes the game cartridge everyone is after could get them killed, and the stakes become viscerally real.
 The fun is over; this is life and death., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 76 minutes (75% through) represents the emotional nadir.
 Here, Kim is kidnapped by the spies and held hostage.
 Davey is alone, his best friend is in mortal danger because of him, and he must face the truth that his imagination can't save her.
-The whiff of death: Kim could die because of his fantasy games., indicates the protagonist at their lowest point.
+The whiff of death: Kim could die because of his fantasy games., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 81% of the runtime.
 Davey synthesizes fantasy and reality: he'll use the tactics Jack Flack taught him, but with real courage and real stakes.
 He finally gets through to his father, who believes him and joins the fight.
 Davey crosses into Act 3 with adult support and inner strength., demonstrating the transformation achieved throughout the journey.